2018 Pacific hurricane season: Hurricane Willa

-A tropical wave departed from the western coast of Africa on October 2 and moved across the tropical Atlantic with minimal convection.
-The wave arrived at Central America on October 15 and entered the Pacific Ocean on the next day.
-Convection formed around the wave on October 17; a low-pressure system developed in association with the wave early on October 18.
-Thunderstorm activity continued to coalesce, and a tropical depression formed by 00:00 UTC on October 20, approximately 265 mi south of Manzanillo, Mexico.
-The system tracked west-northwest and northwest as it continued to organize.
-An increase in convection and the formation of a central dense overcast resulted in the depression being upgraded to Tropical Storm Willa by 12:00 UTC on the same day, about 290 mi south-southwest of Manzanillo.
+A tropical depression formed from a tropical wave on October 20, approximately 265 mi south of Manzanillo, Mexico.
+Moving northwest, it quickly strengthened into Tropical Storm Willa.
 A favorable environment along with Willa's smaller size allowed the cyclone to rapidly intensify for nearly two days.
 Willa reached hurricane intensity by 06:00 UTC on October 21 and became a major hurricane around 18:00 UTC.
 Willa peaked as a Category 5 hurricane on October 22 at 06:00 UTC with winds of 160 mph and a pressure of 925 mbar, while located 195 mi south-southwest of Cabo Corrientes, Mexico.

-After peaking, a combination of cooling sea surface temperatures and an eyewall replacement cycle caused Willa to steadily weaken.
-The hurricane's eye increased sixfold in size between Willa's peak intensity and the start of October 23.
-After the replacement cycle ended later that day, the now-Category 3 hurricane tracked northeastward.
-Around 01:20 UTC on October 24, Willa made landfall near Palmito del Verde, Sinaloa with 115 mph.
-Strong southwesterly shear along with the mountainous terrain of Mexico caused Willa to rapidly decline in intensity; the cyclone was a mid-grade tropical storm around 06:00 UTC, while located only 10 mi southeast of Durango, Mexico.
-The storm dissipated six hours later and sent remnant moisture into southern Texas and Louisiana.
+After peaking, a combination of cooling sea surface temperatures and an eyewall replacement cycle caused Willa to weaken.
+Around 01:20 UTC on October 24, Willa made landfall near Palmito del Verde, Sinaloa with winds of 115 mph.
+It rapidly weakened over land, dissipating over Mexico, while its remnant moisture spread into Texas and Louisiana.